killthecreator/file-manager/README.md

     ```bash
     cat path_to_file
     ```
-    - Create empty file in current working directory (File path should be relative):
+    - Create empty file in current working directory (New filename should be written like `filename.ext` without the path to it):
     ```bash
     add new_file_name
     ```
-    - Rename file (File path can be relative or absolute.
+    - Rename file (File path should be relative.
 New filename should be written like `filename.ext` without the path to it):
     ```bash
     rn path_to_file new_filename
     ```
-    - Copy file: (File and new directory pathes should be absolute)
+    - Copy file: (File and new directory pathes should be relative)
     ```bash
     cp path_to_file path_to_new_directory
     ```
-    - Move file: (File and new directory pathes should be absolute)
+    - Move file: (File and new directory pathes should be relative)
     ```bash
     mv path_to_file path_to_new_directory
     ```
-    - Delete file (File path can be relative or absolute):
+    - Delete file (File path should be relative)
     ```bash
     rm path_to_file
     ```